siddhsuresh/siddhsuresh/README.md

 ## 🚀 About Me

-I am a student at Vellore Institute of Technology, Chennai.
-Currenly pursuing B.Tech in Computer Science with a Specialization in Cyber Physcical Systems
+B.Tech in Computer Science with a Specialization in Cyber Physcical Systems from VIT

 I am a self taught full stack developer, an open-source contributer and enthusiastic about learning and experimenting with latest technologies.